Sources: The Good, the Bad, and the Ugly

 - Blog entry (usually longer than a social media post; you can generally find out more about the writer's credentials)

-- Info from a dot com website (remember, dot coms are inherently selling something)
+- Info from a dot-com website (remember, dot coms are often selling something)

 - Newspaper article (online or print; remember, newspapers are also trying to sell themselves)